kubernetes-sigs/gateway-api/site-src/api-types/httproute.md

 ??? example "Experimental Channel in v1.0.0+"

-    HTTPRoute timeouts are part of the Experimental Channel in `v1.0.0+`.
+    HTTPRoute timeouts have been part of the Experimental Channel since `v1.0.0`.

 HTTPRoute Rules include a `Timeouts` field.
 If unspecified, timeout behavior is implementation-specific.